thingsboard/thingsboard.github.io/_includes/docs/mqtt-broker/reference/performance-tests.md

 To proceed, please open [VisualVM](https://visualvm.github.io/) and add the local application.
 Once added, open it and allow the data to be collected for a few minutes.
-Here is the JMX monitoring for the ThingsBoard MQTT broker.
+Here is the JMX monitoring for TBMQ.
 The broker nodes are operating steadily and without any notable issues.

 {% include images-gallery.html imageCollection="broker-jmx-monitoring" %}

 ### How to repeat the tests

-Please refer to the subsequent [installation guide](/docs/mqtt-broker/install/cluster/aws-cluster-setup/) to learn how to deploy the ThingsBoard MQTT Broker on AWS.
+Please refer to the subsequent [installation guide](/docs/mqtt-broker/install/cluster/aws-cluster-setup/) to learn how to deploy TBMQ on AWS.
-In addition, you may explore the [directory](https://github.com/thingsboard/thingsboard-mqtt-broker/tree/100M/k8s/aws#readme) containing the scripts and parameters employed for running the TB MQTT broker during the performance test.
+In addition, you may explore the [directory](https://github.com/thingsboard/thingsboard-mqtt-broker/tree/100M/k8s/aws#readme) containing the scripts and parameters employed for running TBMQ during the performance test.
 Lastly, the [performance tests tool](https://github.com/thingsboard/tb-mqtt-perf-tests/tree/100M) available for conducting performance tests, which generates MQTT clients and produces the load.
 For configuring the performance tests, you can review and modify the configuration files for the